 To confirm that our method mitigates shortcut learning, we analyze performance on the \texttt{e1-verifiable} training dataset in Figure~\ref{fig:training_performance}.
 This analysis reveals a significant generalization gap in baseline methods.
 Specifically, applying NLL to either expert solutions or in-distribution traces achieves the highest training performance.
 However, this high training performance coincides with degraded performance on test benchmarks, confirming that these models effectively learn to imitate didactic and rationalization shortcuts in the expert traces.
 Similarly, RLVR methods exhibit high training accuracy despite having no exposure to expert solutions.
 This result further supports the conclusion mentioned in \S\ref{subsec:improved_reasoning_ability} that these methods overfit to isolated stochastic successes rather than learning robust reasoning.
 In contrast, DAIL yields lower training set performance but exhibits superior out-of-distribution generalization, validating that our contrastive objective successfully prevents the model from relying on non-robust reasoning patterns.

 \paragraph{Mixed policy rollouts enhance performance on reasoning models.} Figure~\ref{fig:speculative_ablation} compares the aggregate performance of models trained with DAIL, using either direct sampling or mixed policy rollouts to create the in-distribution training set (see \S\ref{subsec:generating_learnable_reasoning}).
-Unlike Qwen3-8B (thinking), the non-reasoning Qwen2.5-7B-Instruct (which is not RLVR-tuned) exhibits a small performance drop relative to generation directly with the privileged student.
-This discrepancy likely arises because the prompt provided to the privileged student is effectively sufficient at limiting shortcuts for standard instruction-tuned models, and our contrastive objective is quite effective at mitigating shortcuts as discussed above.
-However, for long-CoT reasoning models like Qwen3-8B (think), the reflective nature of the model causes direct privileged student generations to frequently reference the prompt or expert solution, harming performance when the traces are subsequently used for fine-tuning.
+Unlike Qwen3-8B (think), the non-reasoning Qwen2.5-7B-Instruct (which is not RLVR-tuned) exhibits a small performance drop relative to generation directly with the teacher.
+This discrepancy likely arises because the prompt provided to the teacher is effectively sufficient at limiting shortcuts for standard instruction-tuned models, and our contrastive objective is quite effective at mitigating shortcuts as discussed above.
+However, for long-CoT reasoning models like Qwen3-8B (think), the reflective nature of the model causes direct teacher generations to frequently reference the prompt or expert solution, harming performance when the traces are subsequently used for fine-tuning.
 In this setting, mixed policy generation provides a crucial regularizing effect by limiting the presence of these artifacts.